johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 1. Specify a negative value for `amountSpecified`.
 A negative value implies "money going out from the user's wallet".
 This is taken to mean an "exact input for output" swap.
 They are specifying exactly how much money will leave their wallet, in exchange for some calculated amount of output tokens.
 2. Specify a positive value for `amountSpecified`.
 A positive value implies "money coming in to the user's wallet".
 This is taken to mean an "exact output for input" swap.
 They are specifying exactly how much money they want coming in to their wallet, in exchange for some calculated amount of input tokens.

-So - since an `ETH → TOKEN` swap can happen either way (exact input for output, or exact output for input) - we will not always know how much `ETH` they actually spent.
+So - since a `ETH → TOKEN` swap can happen either way (exact input for output, or exact output for input) - we will not always know how much `ETH` they actually spent.
 We will know it for sure if they specify `ETH` as an exact input amount, but not if they specify `TOKEN` as an exact output amount - if we try to derive it from just `SwapParams`.

 ### Choosing the hook functions